Deepak Dinkar

-Deepak Dinkar is an Indian anchor and actor, who has primarily appeared in Tamil television.
+Deepak Dinkar (born 15 September 1979) is an Indian actor and television presenter who has primarily appeared in Tamil television.
 He is most known for his role as Tamil in the prime time Sun TV serial Thendral.
-He is known for acting in many serials, notably Anni, Rekkai Kattiya Manasu, Manaivi, Malargal, Selvi, Bhandham, Ketti Melam, Arasi & Thirumathi Selvam.
+He is known for acting in many serials, notably Anni, Rekkai Kattiya Manasu, Manaivi, Malargal, Selvi, Bhantham, Ketti Melam, Arasi, Thirumathi Selvam & Thamizhum Saraswathiyum.
 He is also a television host for various shows notably Jodi Number One on Star Vijay and Dance Jodi Dance on Zee Tamil.
-Currently, Deepak is acting in the soap Thamizhum Saraswathiyhum on Star Vijay.
+In 2024, he appeared as a contestant on the Indian reality show, Bigg Boss 8.

 Personal life

 Deepak did his schooling in Gill Adarsh Matriculation Higher Secondary School, Chennai and studied Economics at Loyola College.
 He is married to S. Sivaranjani and has a son named Agnidh.